Investigating the Copper Content of Brass

 This sensor can function as a turbidimeter or colorimeter and is capable of measuring absorbance and transmittance at six different wavelengths.

-Wireless Spectrometer (VIS)
+Wireless Spectrometer (Vis)

 Many lab activities can be conducted with our Wireless, PASPORT, or even ScienceWorkshop sensors and equipment.
 For assistance with substituting compatible instruments, contact PASCO Technical Support.
 We're here to help.